 The base of the detention pond (located outside the review area) is characterized by an approximately 10-foot-deep layer of sand material.
 In addition to the quarry spall spillway and associated underground piping that is used during 100-year storm events, a concrete vault with a flow control aperture is located within the southeastern portion of the detention pond.
 The bottom of the vault is buried approximately three feet below the bottom of the pond.
 Water enters the concrete vault structure through the inlet when 100-year overflow is present (not common), and by infiltration through the open bottom of the vault (primary source of water).
 Water in the pond mostly infiltrates through the thick sand layer.
 When there is sufficient water in the pond, water in the sand layer is drawn up via hydrostatic pressure through the bottomless concrete vault.
 The vault then outlets to a pipe that flows south to underground piping.
-This stormwater infrastructure flows approximately 0.25 miles southeast under Argyle Avenue and multiple private parcels and outlets to Argyle Lagoon.
+From the piping, Ditch G continues for approximately 730 feet southeast under Argyle Avenue to enter a pond within a private parcel (Parcel No. 352311001000) (Figure 3).
+The flow path continues approximately 150 feet through the first pond to then flow subsurface for 70 feet and into a second pond within Parcel No. 352422006000 for approximately 140 feet.
+Water then flows 50 feet to outlet into Argyle Lagoon (Figures 8 and 9).
+A delta is visible in aerial imagery waterward of the shoreline where the outlet is located (Figure 9).
 Argyle Lagoon is part of the Puget Sound, which is listed as a navigable water in the Navigable Waters of the United States in Washington State dated December 31, 2008.

-SUBJECT: US Army Corps of Engineers Approved Jurisdictional Determination in accordance with the "Revised Definition of 'Waters of the United States'"; (88 FR 3004 (January 18, 2023) as amended by the "Revised Definition of 'Waters of the United States'; Conforming" (8 September 2023), 1 NWS-2023-824
+SUBJECT: US Army Corps of Engineers Approved Jurisdictional Determination in accordance with the "Revised Definition of 'Waters of the United States'"; (88 FR 3004 (January 18, 2023) as amended by the "Revised Definition of 'Waters of the United States'; Conforming" (8 September 2023),1 NWS-2023-824

-6. SECTION 10 JURISDICTIONAL WATERS: None.
+- 6. SECTION 10 JURISDICTIONAL WATERS6: None.

-7. SECTION 404 JURISDICTIONAL WATERS:
+- 7. SECTION 404 JURISDICTIONAL WATERS: None.

 - a.
 Traditional Navigable Waters (a)(1)(i): N/A

 - b.
 The Territorial Seas (a)(1)(ii): N/A

 - c.
 Interstate Waters (a)(1)(iii): N/A

 - d.
 Impoundments (a)(2): N/A

 - e.
-Tributaries (a)(3):
+Tributaries (a)(3): N/A

+- f.
+Adjacent Wetlands (a)(4): N/A

+- g.
+Additional Waters (a)(5): N/A